raegnar/raegnar.github.io/_posts/2013-04-03-CUDA_5_and_OpenGL_Interop.md

 I only discovered the reason when I decided to read, word for word, the <a href="http://docs.nvidia.com/cuda/pdf/CUDA_Dynamic_Parallelism_Programming_Guide.pdf">CUDA Dynamic Parallelism Programming Guide</a>.
 On page 14, in the "Textures & Surfaces" section is this note:

-> <strong>NOTE: The device runtime does not support legacy module-scope (i.e. Fermi-style) textures and surfaces within a kernel launched from the device</strong>.
+> **NOTE: The device runtime does not support legacy module-scope (i.e. Fermi-style) textures and surfaces within a kernel launched from the device**.
 Module-scope (legacy) textures may be created from the host and used in device code as for any kernel, but may only be used by a top-level kernel (i.e. the one which is launched from the host).

 So now the old way of dealing with textures is considered "Legacy" but apparently not quite deprecated yet.
-So don't use them if you plan on using dynamic parallelism.  <strong>Additional Note:</strong> if you so much call a function that attempts to perform a "Fermi-style" surface write you're kernel will fail silently, so I highly recommend removing all "Fermi-style" textures and surfaces if you plan on using dynamic parallelism.
+So don't use them if you plan on using dynamic parallelism.
+**Additional Note:** if you so much call a function that attempts to perform a "Fermi-style" surface write you're kernel will fail silently, so I highly recommend removing all "Fermi-style" textures and surfaces if you plan on using dynamic parallelism.

 So what's the "New style" of textures and surfaces, well also on page 14 is a footnote saying: